Meditation and mindfulness in counselling and psychotherapy

 The Gratitude Meditation is unusual in that you keep your eyes open throughout and there's some movement involved.
 That makes it quite an easy one to start with.
 It's great for everyone, but especially useful if you're feeling a bit down or depressed.

-I've also recorded a more conventional meditation on the breath.
+I've recorded a more conventional meditation on the breath.
 It's a short introduction to classic meditation suitable for anyone.

 Mindfulness in nature brings ecotherapy into the mix to create a powerful synergy.